nandani537/MLProject/README.md

    python app.py

-  ### Open `index.html` in Your Preferred Web Browser

-- **In Visual Studio Code**:
-  - Right-click on `index.html` in the Explorer panel.
-  - Select **"Open with Live Server"** (requires the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) installed in Visual Studio Code).

-- **Alternatively**:
-  - Open the file directly in your browser by navigating to the project directory in your file explorer.
-  - Double-click on `index.html` to open it.

 ### Explanation of Key Folders and Files

 - **artifacts/**: Contains model artifacts, including trained models and any serialized data required for inference.